maciejg-git/litewind-alpine-documentation/documentation/notify.md

 ### Notify container position

-To set up the notify container, add a few basic Tailwind classes to the main element:
+The component does not provide a prop to set the notifications position on the screen.
+Instead, to keep it flexible and responsive, you can configure the notify container by adding a few basic Tailwind classes to the main element:

 - `top-*` , `bottom-*`, `left-*` or `right-*` to set the container position
 - `w-*` to set notification width